-Billionaire behind Trump impeachment ads to bankroll Democrats for House
+Democrat donor to pump $30 million into winning House

 “We know this makes some of our friends and allies in this city uncomfortable,” Steyer said.
 “We believe this is a false choice – the fact is the two are fundamentally intertwined.”

-Reporting by Ginger Gibson; Editing by Steve Orlofsky and Tom Brown
+Reporting by Ginger Gibson; Editing by Steve Orlofsky